 Another key component available for our customers is the live fire ranges at Atterbury and the urban training facilities at both locations.
 These ranges consist of small arms to A-10 Thunderbolt aerial gunnery tables, more than 33,000 acres of maneuver training area, and dozens of artillery and mortar firing points.
 Plus 1,000 acres of the living, breathing city environment better known as the Advanced Urban Training Facility (AUTF) at Muscatatuck.
 Other highlights are our simulations complexes and our upgraded medical and behavioral health facilities on post.
 All of our ranges and buildings are of high-quality and are known all across the nation's military and government organizations.

 We have expanded our platform for civilian deployment and redeployment processing through the Individual Replacement Deployment Operations.
-All contractors or civilians processing for overseas missions come to Atterbury-Muscatatuck through support of the Army Sustainment Command Logistics Civilian Augmentation Program, readily known as non-LOGCAP.
+All contractors or civilians processing for overseas missions come to Atterbury-Muscatatuck.
 The mission includes educating, health examinations, providing proper equipment, and preparing the civilians for the deployment in a short five day period.
-ASC leverages existing capabilities, capacity and teams with Atterbury- Muscatatuck, Medical Command, Dental Command, and Installation Management Command to support individual processing of personnel.
+The program leverages existing capabilities, capacity and teams with Atterbury-Muscatatuck, Medical Command, Dental Command, and Installation Management Command to support individual processing of personnel.

-Under the purview of IRDO, additional civilian-military programs extend past the individual processing phase to an integrated training program held at MUTC.
-The curriculum was developed and implemented by an Interagency Working Group with representation from Department of Defense, Department of State, United States Department of Agriculture, and the U.S. Agency for International Development.
-The goal is to ensure that civilian personnel assigned to serve in the Horn of Africa, Afghanistan, or Iraq receives civilian-military coordination training that focuses on counterinsurgency and stability operations.
-These courses, through active scenarios are designed to train and prepare the increased number of civilians deploying to the region.
+Under the IRDO mission, additional civilian-military programs extend past the individual processing phase to an integrated training program held at MUTC.
+The curriculum was developed and implemented by an Interagency Working Group with representation from Department of Defense, United States Department of Agriculture, and the U.S. Agency for International Development.
+The goal is to ensure that civilian personnel assigned to serve in countries such as the Horn of Africa, Afghanistan, or Iraq receives civilian-military coordination training that focuses on counterinsurgency and stability operations.
+These courses, through active scenarios are designed to train and prepare the increased number of civilians deploying to these regions.

 With our training brigade partners from the 205th and 157th Infantry, we have supported the various enduring missions around the globe.
 Since 2001, over 205,000 military and civilian men and women have deployed or redeployed to overseas missions from Atterbury-Muscatatuck including Soldiers, sailors, airmen, marines and civilians from Federal agencies in the U.S. Department of State, U.S. Department of Agriculture, USAID and the Department of Defense.